mavaddat/postman-docs/src/pages/docs/collections/performance-testing/performance-test-metrics.md

 1. Use the performance view to compare the selected runs:

     * The graph shows performance data for the reference run (solid lines) and the comparison run (dotted lines).
 Hover over a point on the graph to view more details.
     * The table below the graph shows how values in the comparison run differ from the reference run.
 A value in green (<span style="color:green;">&#9660;</span>) indicates better performance and a value in red (<span style="color:red;">&#9650;</span>) indicates worse performance.
-Values in gray indicate differences that are not necessarily better or worse.
+Values in gray indicate differences that aren't necessarily better or worse.
     * You can [customize the performance view](#customize-the-performance-view) to display the metrics or requests you're most interested in comparing.
     * At any time you, can choose another comparison run in the list.